Contact Us

 Guernsey has 15 pharmacies across the island, making access to prescription medication easy.

-While you can easily obtain over the counter medication, you’ll need to see a doctor before the pharmacist can dispense prescription only medicines.
+While you can easily obtain over-the-counter medication, you’ll need to see a doctor before the pharmacist can dispense prescription-only medicines.

-The current charge for prescription medicines is currently capped at £4.10 per item and some residents are exempt from charges – health benefits can also reduce costs.
+The current charge for prescription medicines is currently capped at £4.60 per item and some residents are exempt from charges – health benefits can also reduce costs.

 It’s worth bearing in mind that pharmacists can also offer useful advice about minor illnesses and health conditions alongside suitable medication or treatment.